Beyoncé ties Grammys record; Bad Bunny gets crowd dancing

 The superstar singer has now won 31 awards, bringing her one last step closer to become the most decorated artist in the show’s history.
 She won for best dance-electronic music recording category for “Break My Soul,” traditional R&B performance for “Plastic Off the Sofa” and R&B song for “Cuff It,” which was written by several writers including Beyoncé, The-Dream, Nile Rodgers, Raphael Saadiq.

 Host Trevor Noah said Beyoncé was on her way to the ceremony but blamed Los Angeles traffic for not being in person to accept it.
-By the time Harry Styles took the stage to perform his megahit “As It Was,” Beyoncé and Jay-Z had arrived and were looking on in the audience.
+By the time Harry Styles took the stage to perform his megahit “As It Was,” Beyoncé and Jay-Z were in the audience.

 Solti, a Hungarian-British conductor, also has 31 Grammys.
 He’s held on to the record since 1997.

-Bad Bunny opened the Grammy Awards with a festive, high-energy performance that brought many of the audience including Taylor Swift who rose to her feet and danced near her table.
+Bad Bunny opened the Grammy Awards with a festive, high-energy performance that brought many of the audience including Taylor Swift who rose to her feet and danced near her table at Los Angeles’ Crypto.com Arena.

 Noah introduced Bunny calling him a “global force” who is the most streamed and listened to artist in the world.